donexfience/StreamRx-Frontend/README.md

-# 🎥 [Your App Name] - Streaming Platform
+# 🎥 [StreamRx] - Streaming Platform

-Welcome to **[Your App Name]**, a modern streaming application built with [Next.js](https://nextjs.org).
+Welcome to **[StreamRx]**, a modern streaming application built with [Next.js](https://nextjs.org).
 Enjoy seamless video playback, personalized recommendations, and a sleek, responsive UI optimized for all devices. 🚀

 ## 🌟 Features